NATROX® O₂ Patient Help Center

 How to know the device is working

-If the small, green light on the OG is flashing, oxygen is flowing.
+If the small, green light on the OG is flashing, the device is working.

-If the light doesn’t start to flash again, contact your clinical team.
+If the light still doesn’t flash, contact your clinical team.

 In case there is no green flashing light…

-If there is no flashing green light on the NATROX® device, check that your battery is charged.
-If you confirm the battery is fully charged, contact your clinical team and they will advise you further.
+If there is no flashing green light on the NATROX® OG, make sure your battery is charged.
+If you confirm the battery is fully charged (indicated by a solid yellow light), contact your clinical team and they will advise you further.

 Forgot to charge your battery?